• Home

 • Excellent transport access with manageable impact on local roads

 Solar panels are manufactured using low-reflectivity glass and are designed to absorb, rather than reflect, sunlight to maximise energy generation.
+Our project uses single axis trackers to ensure the panels are reflecting back towards the sun.
 While minor reflection can occur at low sun angles, the average reflectivity of solar panels is less than that of a car windscreen.
-A detailed glare assessment confirmed that the solar farm will not pose any safety risk to motorists.
+A detailed glare assessment confirmed that the solar facility will not pose any safety risk to motorists.

-Our solar farm has been designed in accordance with the specifications of DEECA and the CFA.
+Our solar facility has been designed in accordance with the specifications of DEECA and the CFA.
 A Bushfire Risk Assessment has been prepared and reviewed by the CFA, with appropriate firebreaks, water supplies and setbacks incorporated into our design.
-The Victorian Government has developed a specialised “taskforce” who are responsible for ensuring Solar Farms comply with their fire safety responsibilities.
+The Victorian Government has developed a specialised “taskforce” who are responsible for ensuring solar facilities comply with their fire safety responsibilities.

 During peak construction, the project is expected to create more than 300 jobs.
 Information sessions will be held to allow local businesses and workers to register their interest in participating in the project across a range of roles.
-Local contractors have already been contacted and preference for local will be incorporated into the procurement process.
+Some local contractors have already been contacted and preference for local will be incorporated into the procurement process.
+Beyond the construction phase, there will be up to 3 full time operational roles required.

 Copyright © 2026 Nioka Solar Pty Ltd - All Rights Reserved.